alevalcar/General_use/README.md

 # General_use
-Independent code tools for general-purpose and all-day tasks
+Independent code tools for general-purpose and all-day tasks.

+Each file/function description will be included, search for what you need:

-csv_file_extractor.m is a MATLAB function to extract a slice from a CSV file where the columns are the vairables and a given range of rows is desired.
+1. csv_file_extractor.m is a MATLAB function that extracts a slice from a CSV file where the columns are the variables and a given range of rows is desired.